ehsanlotfi/cheatsheets/AI-keywords.md

 0. Mixture of Experts (MoE)
     - is a machine learning approach where multiple specialized models (called "experts") are trained to handle different tasks.
 A gating model decides which expert to use for a given input.
     - The idea is to combine the strengths of different models, making the system more efficient and powerful by using the right expert for each task.

-0. Fine-Tune
- is the process of taking a pre-trained model and making small adjustments to it using a new, often smaller, dataset.
-The goal is to adapt the model to a specific task or improve its performance on a related task without training it from scratch.